Dental Technology

 – Prospective learner previews information about course and the Institute.
 Information sources include but not limited to online, print, seminar/exhibition & marketing event.

-– Prospective learner makes an enquiry to the Institute.
-Prospective learners may make the inquiry using online methods (website, Facebook, email), by phone or walk-in to the Institute.
+– Prospective learner enquires the Institute.
+Prospective learners may inquire using online methods (website, Facebook, email), by phone or walk-in to the Institute.

-– Discuss with Marketing and Admissions Staff about the training product.
+– Discuss with Marketing and Admissions Staff about the course.

 Sign and accept the Letter of Offer (LOO) which is the final stage for the applicant to understand and agree to all terms and conditions of the LOO.
 Then make payment as outlined in the LOO and arrange the initial payment required to confirm enrollment.